Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Setting the permission to the file hello
+sets the mode of the file